Cuticle Nail Clippers: Your Guide to 5 Types

 Step-by-Step Trimming Technique

-Once your cuticles are prepared, you can proceed with trimming.
-Remember, precision and a light touch are paramount.
+Once your cuticles are prepared, you can proceed with trimming. precision and a light touch are paramount.

 Hold the cuticle trimmer with a steady, comfortable grip, ensuring the blades are facing away from your nails initially.
 Carefully position the tip of the nipper at the base of the excess cuticle, right where it meets the nail plate.
 Using tiny, controlled snips, focus only on the loose, dead skin and hangnails.
 Slowly and gently squeeze the handles to cut away these bits, moving around the nail perimeter.
 The goal is to remove only the unattached, non-living skin.
 Avoid pressing or cutting into the living skin beneath or around the cuticle, as this can lead to pain, bleeding, and potential infection.
 “When in doubt, cut less,” is a good mantra to follow.